Build add-in for MS Office Excel , Word 2010 - 2000

 Step 11.
 Customizing the Ribbon User interface

-To add a new tab to the Ribbon, you use the Add Ribbon Tab command that adds an ADXRibbonTab component to the module.
-In the in-place visual designer, use toolbar buttons or context menu to add or delete Add-in Express components that form the Ribbon interface of your add-in.
+To add a new tab to the Ribbon, you use the Add Ribbon Tab command on the Add-in Express Toolbox; it places a new ADXRibbonTab component onto the module.
+Select the component and, in the in-place designer, use toolbar buttons or context menu to add or delete components that create the Ribbon interface of your addin.

 In this sample, you change the caption of your tab to My Ribbon Tab.
 Then, you add a Ribbon group, and change its caption to My Ribbon Group.
-Next, you add a button group.
-Finally, you add a button and set its caption to My Ribbon Button.
-Use the ImageList and Image properties to set the image for the button.
+Finally, you select the group, add a button and set its caption to My Ribbon Button.
+Use the Glyph property to set the image for the button.

 Ribbon Tab component

-Now add the event handler to the Click event of the button.
-Write the following code:
+Now add an event handler to the Click event of the button and write the following code:

 Private Sub AdxRibbonButton1_OnClick(ByVal sender As System.Object, _